 According to a survey the Handbook Team conducted in 2023, more than two-thirds of men with erectile dysfunction (ED) feel ashamed about it and wait months before seeking medical help.
 It’s understandable that you may feel nervous discussing your sexual health, but avoiding your doctor only delays the start of safe, effective, and long-term treatment.
-You can’t get powerful pills like Viagra or Cialis over the counter (OTC), so it’s best to team up with your doctor and try proven medications in order to start feeling better about your sex life.
+You can’t get powerful pills like Viagra or Cialis over the counter (OTC), so it’s best to team up with your doctor and try proven medications to start feeling better about your sex life.

 It can be tough to ignore the allure of OTC ED pills when they’re readily accessible and claim to boost performance, stamina, libido, or size, but it’s important to remember that none of these statements are vetted by the FDA.
 In fact, the FDA has found dangerous hidden ingredients in some OTC erectile dysfunction pills, including over 25 Rhino products, a common brand of male sexual enhancement drugs.
 Men from a focus group we hosted also reported intolerable side effects from so-called gas station pills (which are male enhancement pills purchased from gas stations).